 After detox, patients move on to therapy sessions with counselors or therapists who specialize in helping people overcome their addictions.
 These sessions focus on addressing underlying issues, such as depression or anxiety, which may have contributed to developing an addiction.

 This study published in the National Library of Medicine notes that cognitive behavioral therapy (CBT) is helpful for people suffering from substance use disorders as it helps patients recognize patterns of behavior that could lead them back into addiction again.

 It also equips them with strategies for dealing with cravings when they arise outside of rehab.

 CBT is just one example of the therapies available to those struggling with an alcohol addiction.
 Other therapy techniques that may be used include dialectical behavior therapy (DBT), family therapy, group counseling and others.

 Alternative treatments for AUD can also prove helpful in recovery.
 Examples of these treatments could include yoga, meditation, art and music therapy or other holistic approaches such as acupuncture or massage.

 The goal of any treatment is to help the patient find a long-lasting solution for alcohol addiction, so that they can start living their life in recovery and experiencing greater joy and fulfillment every day.
 With professional assistance, people can overcome AUD and take back control of their lives.

 Many people struggle with alcohol addiction, and it can be challenging to break free from its grip.
-Fortunately, Zinnia Healing is here to help.
+Fortunately, Zinnia Health is here to help.
 Our helpline is available 24/7, so you can reach out to us whenever you need assistance.
 Call us today at (855) 430-9439 to get started on the path to recovery.